 With demand going up and resources going down it is vital that police forces are able to try out new ideas and test different ways of working.
 Innovation is vital if policing is to become more efficient and capable of keeping pace with social and technological change.

 The Police Foundation’s 9th Annual Conference will explore how to equip police, other professionals and organisations to try out new ideas and learn from their results.

-The conference will include keynote speeches by leading public figures, thinkers and practitioners alongside break-out sessions which will explore practical tools for unlocking innovation and learning in police forces and local communities.
+The conference will include keynote speeches from some of the best leaders, thinkers and practitioners in policing, alongside break-out sessions which will explore practical tools for unlocking innovation and learning in police forces and local communities.

 We will hear from Professor Lawrence Sherman on the 20th anniversary of his lecture that launched the ‘Evidence Based Policing’ movement.
 He will assess the progress over the last two decades and reflect on the relationship between innovation, learning and evidence.

 We will also hear from the new Chief Executive of the College of Policing, Mike Cunningham about what the College will do over the next few years to support local innovation and spread learning throughout the police service.

 With police officer numbers falling and the service facing an unparalleled level of demand due to societal changes and the rise of new technology, the police need to keep pace if they are to reduce crime and protect communities.
 This means that police officers and staff will need to innovate in order to develop solutions to the challenges in their local communities.
 It also requires innovation to be evaluated so that the police service as a whole can learn and improve, developing and using a stronger evidence base.